JetBrains/kotlin-native/COCOAPODS.md

 1. Create an Xcode project with `Podfile` if you haven’t done this yet.
 2. Add the path to your `Podfile` with `podfile = project.file(..)` to `build.gradle.kts` (`build.gradle`)
 of your Kotlin project.
-    This step helps maintain consistent synchronization of an Xcode project and Kotlin Pod dependencies.
+    This step helps synchronize an Xcode project and Kotlin Pod dependencies.
 3. Specify the minimum target version for the Pod library.
     > If you don't specify the minimum target version and a dependency Pod requires a higher deployment target, you may get an error.
     {:.note}